 drap d’été—a thin woolen fabric with a twill weave.

 Gainsborough Hat—this hat, also known as the picture hat, was first worn by the celebrated beauty Georgina Cavendish, better known as the Duchess of Devonshire.
 She created it herself and wore it when painted by the well-known artist Thomas Gainsborough in 1785.
 The colossal hat had a wide brim and stiff crown and was worn either straight on or at a formidable angle.
 In addition, stunning eye-popping ostrich plumes were often dyed to match the hat’s color.
-Smaller variations of this hat were brought back in the late Victorian Era, and to view examples, click here to see one from December 1896 and click here to see one from 1900.
+Smaller variations of this hat were brought back in the late Victorian Era, and to view these examples, click here to see one from December 1896 and click here to see one from 1900.

 garance—a brick color.